janniks/toggl-unattended-programming-test/README.md

 The `integer` values are converted to cards (with values and suits) during runtime.

 The only notable problems I encountered are listed in the subsequent pitfalls section.
 Due to the time constraint, I was not able to complete all planned refactoring.
 For example, the [`initial_test.go`](./initial_test.go) API test file is not very DRY.
-Additionally, there are likely some test cases and parameter edge cases that were missed and could cause unexpected behavior.
+Additionally, there are some test cases and parameter edge cases that were missed and could cause unexpected behavior.

 ## Pitfalls ⚠️